CodeMacrocosm/Design-a-Thon/README.md

 - Shreya Malogi: ["🌊 Enchanting Seaside Escapades: A Day by the Magical Sea 🏖️"](https://github.com/CodeMacrocosm/Designathon-20/blob/master/chapter%203.pdf)
 - Shruthi Kotawar: ["🚗The Twin's Zoo Adventure: A Day Full of Excitement and Songs 🐘"](https://github.com/CodeMacrocosm/Designathon-20/blob/master/chapter%204.pdf)

+### How to Star ⭐

+If you enjoyed this repo or find them inspiring, don't forget to ⭐ the repository!
+Your support is appreciated.

-##  License 📄🌐
+### 📄 License

-This project is licensed under the MIT License - see the LICENSE file for all the magical details. 📜✨
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜

 MIT License

 Copyright (c) 2020 CodeMacrocosm

-## Star This Repository🌟⭐

-Show your love and support by starring ⭐ this repository.
-Let's make it shine bright!

-Prepare to embark on a journey where words take flight and creativity knows no bounds! 🌟🚀📖
+### Contributors 🙌

+A big thanks to all the creative minds who have contributed.

+Now, let the creation begin!
+Happy coding! 🎨✨

 ## Let's Design and Create!** 🌈